Justyna-KO/MojePortfolio/README.md

 ## About me
 Hi!
 My name is Justyna Kowalska.
 I am a Certified Software Tester.
-My greatest experience is testing desktop and web applications for the public sector.
+My longest experience is in testing web ans desktop applications for the public sector.
 I am oriented for further development as a Quality Assurance Specialist.
 On this page I would like to share the experience I have gained from self-study and previous projects.
-I'm currently learning to write automated tests in Playwright using javascript.
+I'm currently learning to write automated tests in Playwright using typescript.

 ## My Test Documentation
 * Bug Reports